 So, however, you choose to spend it: Happy New Year’s!!!
 Feliz Año Nuevo!

 P.S.
-My Cuban family has a tradition of eating 12 grapes at each stroke of the clock to represent good luck in the New Year – that is a tradition I totally keep up.
+My Cuban family has a tradition of eating 12 grapes at each stroke of the clock to represent good luck in each month of the New Year – that is a tradition I totally keep up.

 P.P.S.
-My abuela had a tradition of throwing money out the apartment window to hope for money in the New Year – that is a tradition I totally do NOT keep up. lol
+My abuela had a tradition of throwing money out the apartment window to hope for money in the New Year – that is a tradition I totally will NOT keep up. lol.